 Because the output impedance of REFIN is typically 6 k Ω , relative humidity (among other industrial contaminants) can directly affect the drift characteristics of the reference.
-A guard ring is typically used to reduce the effects of drift under such circumstances.
-However, the fine pitch of the AD7944 makes this difficult to implement.
+A guard ring typically reduces the effects of drift under such circumstances.
+However, the fine pitch of the AD7986 makes this difficult to implement.
 One solution, in these industrial and other types of applications, is to use a conformal coating, such as Dow Corning 1-2577 or HumiSeal 1B73.

-External 1.2 V Reference and Internal Buffer (PDREF High)
+External 1.2 V Reference and Internal Buffer (PDREF = High)